lijinbio/HaMiP/README.md

 ## Installation

 CMSIP has been deployed in Bioconda at https://anaconda.org/bioconda/cmsip.
-It is encouraged to install CMSIP from Bioconda due to runtime dependencies will be installed automatically.
+It is encouraged to install CMSIP from Bioconda due to most runtime dependencies will be installed automatically.
 The following channels should be added in Conda.
 Namely,

 ```
 conda config --add channels defaults